 All AIoT NAS messages, except the INVENTORY REPORT message, shall be sent ciphered.
 If the "null ciphering algorithm" NEA0 has been selected as a ciphering algorithm, the AIoT NAS message is regarded as ciphered.

-Editor's note: It is FFS whether other AIoT NAS messages than INVENTORY REPORT message can be sent unciphered.
+NOTE : If confidentiality algorithm is not null-scheme, the AIOT NAS Command Request message is partly ciphered with the exception that the selected protection algorithms are in clear text.

 The algorithm to calculate the ciphering of AIoT NAS messages is described in annex D.2 in 3GPP TS 33.501 [9].
 In addition to the data that is to be ciphered, the constant BEARER, DIRECTION bit, COUNT, KEY and LENGTH are input to the ciphering algorithm.
 These parameters are described in 3GPP TS 33.369 [6].

-Editor's note: The part of the AIoT NAS messages subject to confidentiality protection is FFS.